My love affair with Italy is long-standing and so very strong – it’s like every trip back there keeps drawing me even more.

 The thing about in a rickshaw is that you can only ever drive so fast and so you get to see so much more of Italy and actually visit and explore absolutely beautiful places you’d never even thought of visiting.

-Needless to say, when we arrived back in Milan to do this all over again – except this time, in the Northern region of Lombardy in Italy, I was soooooooo very excited.
+Needless to say, when we arrived back in Milan to do this all over again – except this time, in the Northern region of Lombardy in Italy, I was so very excited.

-We get our rickshaws with The GIRA – shirt for The Great Italian Rickshaw Adventure (you can see more about them on their website www.TheGIRA.it) and it’s so amazing because they basically take out all the hassle out of organising the journey for you.
+We get our rickshaws with The GIRA – shirt for The Great Italian Rickshaw Adventure and it’s so amazing because they basically take all the hassle out of organising the journey for you.

 Your itinerary is still yours to plans and own but they’ll sort out things like your insurance, your accommodation (if you want – we tend to do this as they book us into fantastic Italian farmhouses, which you already know I have a penchant for) and even a quick class to show you how to ride the rickshaws (it’s super easy).

-We arrived into Milan in the middle of the night and so we pretty much went to sleep straight away!
+We arrived in Milan in the middle of the night and so we pretty much went to sleep straight away!

 We stayed at a hotel near the train station which was pretty convenient for the next day as we would have to catch a train to pick up our rickshaws.

 (*Would also have been convenient for getting in from the airport but we took a taxi instead).

 After a quick train ride, and over breakfast we met some of the other folk who would be going on the rickshaw rides with us (such a great bunch – seriously, it’s one of the not-so-many times when I’ve left a trip really missing our newfound team).

 We re-acquainted ourselves with our rickshaws again and soon were off in search of the sights and sounds of Lombardy!